abutala/water-tracking/README.md

   * pip3 install pyfoscam
   * pip3 install pymyq
 * bazel-- modify scripts/bootstrap/compile.sh with ..
 BAZEL_JAVAC_OPTS="-J-Xms384m -J-Xmx512m"
-* Tensorflow -- See below
+* Tensorflow and opencv -- See below

 Changes to libraries:
 * In cli, modify get to passthrough config.
 Add support for dps option
 * In tuyaApi, add support for dps option
 * In python3: site-packages/foscam/__init__.py (from foscam.foscam import ... )

-Tensorflow install notes (Needs bazel)
+Tensorflow/Opencv:
+* Two options here: Either install TF for Py3.6 [recommended] or Opencv for Py3.5 (Opencv is officially available for py3.6)
+* We tired v. hard to compile tf, but failed, so finalled compiled opencv
-* Note: building bazel will take ~1 day, building TF will take ~2 days!!
+* For TF: [Note: building bazel will take ~1 day, building TF will take ~2 days!!]
 * Confirm that odroid has sufficent power (may fail if powered froma CPU usb port).
   * If still hitting odroid reboots: cpulimit -l 10 -- <command>
 * Increase system swap to 4GB: